Please join us for this film screening and discussion

 After being feted at Cannes, where it won a special jury prize, the film is now up for the 2025 Best International Feature Oscar.

-We invite you to attend this screening of this powerful and widely award-winning film, followed by a Q+A session with a special guest.
+We invite you to attend this screening of this powerful and widely award-winning film, followed by a very special appearance by two guests — the Iranian-American actor Arian Moayed, and the Iranian artist Shirin Neshat — who will be present for a Q+A with the audience.

 From the Reviews